 A. The Federal government does not charge for TSP.
-Your vendor may have a tariff charge for TSP.
 The charge normally varies by telecommunications service provider and depends on the number of lines covered.
-Typically, service providers have a one-time charge for each line selected as well as a monthly per-line charge.
+Your service provider may have a tariff for TSP.
+Typically, service providers impose a one-time charge for each line selected, as well as a monthly per-line charge.
 The one-time charge for a local line is approximately \$100; the monthly per-line charge is approximately \$3.
-Each service provider has its own price list; therefore, a user must consult with its service provider in order to determine its cost for TSP coverage.
+The Health Care Provider must consult with its service provider in order to determine its cost for TSP coverage.

-Q. Does a user such as a First Responder need to purchase TSP coverage for all of its telecommunications lines?
+Q. Does a user such as a Health Care Provider need to purchase TSP coverage for all of its telecommunications lines?